grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 This is exactly the definition of the exchange property.

 Reversing the reduction above, this property gives the guarantee that a basis is always returned.
-And, though the example here relies on graph specific features, the properties is remarkably ubiquitous.
+And, though the example here relies on graph specific features, the property is remarkably ubiquitous.

 ## Conclusion
 Summarizing the results, the definition of a greedoid can now be made.